Minecraft Earth starts rolling out in beta in Seattle and London – TechCrunch

 It’s also worth noting that the beta is iOS only for now; Android support is on the way, but it won’t land until later this summer.

-Our own Devin Coldewey went hands on with an early build of Minecraft Earth a few months ago – check out his first impressions here.
+Our own Devin Coldewey went hands-on with an early build of Minecraft Earth a few months ago — check out his first impressions here.